 - Sit for long times, like on a long airplane flight

-Women are more likely to develop DVT during pregnancy and the 4 to 6 weeks after giving birth.
+Women are more likely to develop DVT during pregnancy and in the 4 to 6 weeks after giving birth.
 That's when they have higher levels of estrogen, which may make blood clot more easily.
 The pressure of their expanding uterus can slow blood flow in the veins as well.
-Certain blood disorders can boost their risk even more.
+Certain blood disorders can boost their chances of having DVT even more.

 Like pregnancy, birth control pills and some treatments for postmenopausal symptoms raise the amount of estrogen in a woman's blood.
-That can increase her risk of DVT, even if she doesn't have a blood disorder.
+That can increase the odds of getting DVT.

-Traveling to new and faraway places can be exciting!
+Travel to new and faraway places can be exciting!
 Squishing into a coach seat for a long international flight is not.
-Studies show long-distance travel, a trip that lasts more than 4 hours, doubles the risk of developing DVT.
+Studies show long-distance travel -- a trip that lasts more than 4 hours -- doubles the chance of developing DVT.
 It doesn't matter if you go by air, bus, train, or car.
 When you're in a cramped seat and don't move around, your blood flow slows.

 Your doctor will check you for signs of DVT.
-He may also ask about your medical history, medications you're taking, medical problems of close relatives, and things that put you at risk.
-An ultrasound is the most common way to confirm a diagnosis.
-It uses sound waves to "see" the blood flow and reveal a clot.
+He may also ask about your medical history, medications you're taking, medical problems of close relatives, and things that raise your chances of having this condition.
+An ultrasound is the most common way to confirm you have it.
+The test uses sound waves to "see" the blood flow and reveal a clot.
 You might also need other tests, such as a blood test called a d-dimer.

-People who take these may get bruises often or bleed more easily.
+People who take these medications may get bruises often or bleed more easily.
 When you take certain ones, you'll need to watch what you eat.
-And you'll need to go to a lab regularly to get your blood checked to make sure you've got the right amount of the drug in your body.
-You don't have to do that for newer medications, but they make it harder to stop bleeding if you have an accident.
+And you may need to go to a lab regularly to get your blood checked.
+Newer medications make it harder to stop bleeding if you have an accident.

 Let your doctor know if you bleed a lot from minor injuries.

 Blood thinners can also make it easier to bleed inside your body, where you can't see it.
 Bleeding in your belly can cause pain, vomit that's red or looks like coffee grounds, and bright red or black stools.
-Bleeding in your brain can cause severe headaches, vision changes, unnatural movements, and confusion.
-Call 911 and go to the emergency room if you notice any of these symptoms.
+Bleeding in your brain can bring on severe headaches, vision changes, unnatural movements, and confusion.
+Call 911 or go to the emergency room if you notice any of these symptoms.

 Medications that dissolve blood clots are called thrombolytics.
 They can cause sudden, severe bleeding, so doctors use them only in emergencies -- to dissolve a life-threatening blood clot in your lung, for example.
 You get thrombolytics by IV in a hospital.

 These special socks put gentle pressure on your legs to keep your blood moving.
-They can help prevent clots from forming as well as reduce swelling and relieve discomfort in a leg where a clot has already formed.
+They help keep clots from forming as well as keep swelling down and relieve pain where a clot has formed.
 You can get compression stockings over the counter, but your doctor will need to write a prescription for ones with more pressure.
-Wear them even at home.
+Wear them even when you're at home.